 It took a lot of me to make this happen.
 But, I made it happen.
 Obviously, it will take some time for me to make the patches to implement this for glibc, then musl-libc.
 I don’t quite remember if the Bionic team handling Android’s standard library takes submissions, and who knows if Apple’s C APIs are something I can contribute usefully to.
 Microsoft’s C standard library, unlike its C++ one, is also still proprietary and hidden.
 Microsoft still does a weird thing where, on some occasions, it completely ignores its own Code Page setting and just decides to use UTF-8 only, but only for very specific functions and not all of them.

 I GENUINELY hope Microsoft doesn’t make the mistake in these new functions to not provide proper conversions to UTF-8, UTF-16, and UTF-32 through their locale-based execution encoding.
 These APIs are supposed to give them all the room to do proper translation of locale-based execution encoding data to the UTFs, so that customers can rely on the standard to properly port older and current application data out into Unicode.
-They can use the dedicated UTF-8-to-UTF-16 and vice-verse functions if needed.
+They can use the dedicated UTF-8-to-UTF-16 and vice versa functions if needed.
 The specification also makes it so they don’t have to accumulate data in the mbstate_t except for radical stateful encodings, meaning there’s no ABI concerns for their existing stuff so long as they’re careful!

 But Microsoft isn’t exactly required to listen to me, personally, and the implementation-defined nature of execution encoding gives them broad latitude to do whatever the hell they want.
 This includes ignoring their own OEM/Active CodePage settings and just forcing the execution encoding for specific functions to be “UTF-8 only”, while keeping it not-UTF-8 for other functions where it does obey the OEM/Active CodePage.